Today, we’re talking about free financial advice and really all financial advice.

 Solicited Financial Advice

-Most people think getting free advice from people just trying to sell something isn’t good, which can be true.
+Most people think getting free advice from people happens when someone is trying to sell something, which can be true.
 But many people make equally devastating financial mistakes when paying for advice.

 Real-World Advice